 - All teachers involved in adult numeracy instruction.
 Instructors at all levels of math comfort are encouraged to enroll.

 In this blended course, you will improve your ability to give productive feedback and make instructional decisions based on what students are generating in class.

-This course involves one online module (January 12-19) and one half-day, face-to-face session (January 19, 8:30 a.m.–12:30 p.m. in Cambridge).
+This course involves one online module (January 12-18) and one half-day, face-to-face session (January 19, 9:00 a.m.–2:30 p.m. in Cambridge, breaks are included).
 The online module runs for one week and should take approximately 3 hours to complete.
 Participation in the online module involves reading assigned materials, participating in an online discussion, and preparing an analysis to bring to the face-to-face session.There will be an optional online community of practice for two weeks after the face-to-face session.